Azure-Samples/ms-identity-javascript-angular-tutorial/6-AccessControl/1-call-api-roles/README.md

 To add users to this app role, follow the guidelines here: [Assign users and groups to roles](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#assign-users-and-groups-to-roles).

-#### Configure the client app (TodoListSPA) to use your app registration
+#### Configure the client app (msal-angular-spa) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListSPA\src\app\auth-config.json` file.
-1. Find the key `clientId` and replace the existing value with the application ID (clientId) of **TodoListSPA** app copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of **msal-angular-spa** app copied from the Azure portal.
 1. Find the key `tenantId` and replace the existing value with your Azure AD tenant ID copied from the Azure portal.
-1. Find the key `resources.todoListApi.resourceUri` and replace the existing value with the endpoint **TodoListAPI** (by default `https://localhost:44351/api/todolist`).
+1. Find the key `resources.todoListApi.endpoint` and replace the existing value with the endpoint **msal-dotnet-api** (by default `https://localhost:44351/api/todolist`).
-1. Find the key `resources.todoListApi.resourceScopes` and replace the existing value with scope you created during the app registration of `TodoListAPI`.
+1. Find the key `resources.todoListApi.scopes` and replace the existing value with scope you created during the app registration of `TodoListAPI`.

 1. The number of **App Roles** that can be created for an app are limited by the [App Manifest limits](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest#manifest-limits).